 The chicken bus is the main form of public transportation in Guatemala.
 They are old retired American school buses that have been sold/donated to poorer countries such as Guatemala.

-In Guatemala, they are known as camionettas, and not “bus de pollo” or “pollo bus” Unless you want Guatemalans to laugh at you, please don’t call it “pollo bus”.
+In Guatemala, they are known as camionettas, and not “bus de pollo” or “pollo bus”.
+(Pollo is the word for chicken in English.)
+Unless you want Guatemalans to laugh at you, please don’t call it “pollo bus”.

 No one knows exactly why they are called chicken buses.
 Maybe it is the fact that passengers are crammed like livestock on the bus?
 (Seats intended for two will fit at least four.)
 Or maybe the fact that chicken buses sometimes transport chickens?
 Though I have not seen any.